aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 ---

-## I. Create a Security operations centre
+## J. Create a Security operations centre
 This step creates a SOC with a Kali Linux instance that you can use for penetration your environment, testing SNORT rules and scripting validation of your environment.
 It used the Kali linux image so it requires an EC2 Keypair to get started, although you can integrate the Instance with Systems Manager for easy access as well.
 1. Setup your workstation with an AWS-CLI profile that allows you to run commands against the account and region where you are builiding your Snort environment.
 2. Create an EC2 keypair to use with the Kali instance. the example command below creates a key pair named *soc-kp* and saves the private key as a pem file in the c:\temp\ directory.